Understanding Breast Cancer -- the Basics

 What Causes Breast Cancer? continued...

-Some studies suggest that the use of hormone replacement therapy with estrogen and progesterone containing compounds increases the risk of developing breast cancers.
+Some studies suggest that the use of hormone replacement therapy with combined estrogen and progesterone containing compounds increases the risk of developing breast cancers.
 They also show, after a 7 year follow up, that the use of estrogens alone does not increase or decrease the risk of breast cancer development.
+Their use may, though, increase the risk of clotting.

 The link between diet and breast cancer has been debated.
 Obesity is a noteworthy risk factor, predominately in postmenopausal women, because obesity alters a woman's estrogen metabolism.
 Drinking alcohol regularly -- particularly more than one drink a day -- also increases the risk of breast cancer.
 Many studies have shown that women whose diets are high in fat, either from red meat or high-fat dairy products, are more likely to get the disease.
 Researchers suspect that if a woman lowers her daily calories from fat -- to less than 20-30 percent -- her diet may help protect her from developing breast cancer.